Hyperliquid-Balkans-Hub/hyper_erc20/README.md

 1. Return to https://hyperevm-block-toggle.vercel.app
 2. Toggle back to "Fast Blocks"

 **🎉 Done!
-Your ERC20 token is now deployed on Hyperliquid mainnet!**
+Your ERC20 token is now deployed on Hyperliquid HyperEVM Mainnet!**

 **🔍 View your token:** After deployment, you can view your token and transactions at https://purrsec.com